begoon/begoon.github.com/_engine/_posts/english/2012-07-06-bletchley-park-colossus.markdown

 ![](/images/blog/bletchley-park/IMG_0503.JPG)

-All exhibits are real and more that 70 years old.
+All exhibits are real and more than 70 years old.

 ![](/images/blog/bletchley-park/IMG_0504.JPG)